Best Season For Everest View Trek

 Trekking during this season can be risky and boring as the rain clouds fully block the views and scenery of mountain peaks and surroundings.
-Changes in flight schedule or even cancellation due to rain for the safety of trekkers.
+Changes in flight schedules or even cancellations due to rain for the safety of trekkers.

-Trails to Everest Viewpoint is very slippery and swampy due to heavy rain which may result in some accidents.
+Trails to Everest Viewpoint are very slippery and swampy due to heavy rain which may result in some accidents.

 Therefore, think before you travel.
 Choose the best season for the year for Everest View Trek to enjoy this magical journey fullest.

 As for the Everest View Trek Difficulty, the trek is moderate and difficult at some places.
 Trek to Namche Bazaar is a challenge in itself.
 As the first half to Sagarmatha National Park (a UNESCO World Heritage site) is easy and moderate but the final half to Namche Bazaar is tough.
 The trails are very steep and sloppy and take 6 hours of hiking to reach the capital of the Khumbu region, Namche Bazaar.
 Trek from Namche to Tengboche is moderate to difficult as the trails are low slope paths to the steep path.
 Our guide/Potter helps to complete your hiking.

 Besides trek distance and duration, the season also plays a vital role which directly affects the difficulty level of this trek.
 Summer and Winter seasons are more difficult to trek as compared to Spring and Autumn seasons.
 In case of bad weather or unfavorable condition.
 Nepal Everest base camp leader makes a decision during the trek.